Over Summer 2019 we are making numerous improvements to OneSearch to make it even simpler to use.

-OneSearch enables you to access the library’s books, journals and other physical and online material from one easy to use interface.
+OneSearch gives you access to the library’s books, journals and other physical and online material from one easy to use interface.
 You can also use the My Account facility in OneSearch to reserve and renew your library books and to create favourites in your e-shelf.

-Phrase Searching - Use quotation marks to search terms as a phrase.
-Quotation marks tell OneSearch that you’re looking for the exact words you entered, in the exact order you entered them in.
+Phrase Searching - Use quotation marks to search for a phrase.
+Quotation marks tell OneSearch that you’re looking for the exact phrase you entered.
 For example, “academic skills” will only retrieve results with this exact phrase, eliminating many irrelevant hits.
 Phrase searching can be especially helpful when looking for a proper title or name (e.g., "cite them right").

 Truncation - OneSearch uses the asterisk (i.e., *) as the truncation.
 It retrieves all results that begin with the same root.
 For example, learn* will retrieve learn, learns, learning, learned, etc.

-Boolean Operators (i.e., AND, OR, NOT) - OneSearch assumes that you are searching for all the words you type unless OR or NOT are specified between the words and phrases.
-Be sure to use ALL CAPS when typing Boolean operators in OneSearch.
+Boolean Operators (i.e., AND, OR, NOT) - OneSearch assumes that you are searching for all the words in the search box unless the Boolean Operators OR or NOT are specified between words or phrases.
+Be sure to use CAPITAL LETTERS when typing Boolean Operators in OneSearch.

 AND - retrieves results that have all the specified terms.
-So a search for reflective AND practice will only retrieve results that have reflective and practice in the results.
+So a search for reflective AND practice will only retrieve results that include reflective and practice.
 It is a useful way to narrow your search.